nyurik/nyurik.github.io/_posts/2018-02-11-Vega-Sankey-Graph-for-Kibana.md

           as: sortField
         }
         # Calculate y0 and y1 positions for stacking nodes one on top of the other,
-        # independently for each stack, and ensuring they are in the proper order.
+        # independently for each stack, and ensuring they are in the proper order,
+        # alphabetical from the top (reversed on the y axis)
         {
           type: stack
           groupby: ["stack"]
-          sort: {field: "sortField"}
+          sort: {field: "sortField", order: "descending"}
           field: doc_count
         }
         # calculate vertical center point for each node, used to draw edges